 Using Binaural Beats to Prevent ADHD Misdiagnosis

-It is common, especially for children, to express signs of impulsiveness, hyperactivity and inattentiveness; kids do go through these phases.
+It is common, especially for children, to express signs of impulsiveness, hyperactivity and inattentiveness; kids do go through such phases.

 Therefore it is entirely possible for a child or an adult to be told they have ADHD without a physician truly knowing if that is really the case.